How Mortgage Overpayments Saved UK Homeowners Thousands: Real Examples

 - Consider timing lump sum overpayments to coincide with the start of a new interest calculation period for maximum effect.

-Every pound you overpay is a pound that will never accrue interest again.
-Start today and your future self will thank you.
+Every pound you overpay is a pound that never accrues interest again.
+Your future self will be very glad you started.